Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 EEN 431 Microcontrollers (3 Credits)

-This course is a study of microcontrollers and, microcontroller-based systems including the, description of the hardware architecture, assembly, language programming and system interfacing, through hands-on projects.
+This course is a study of microcontrollers and microcontroller-based systems including the description of hardware architecture, assembly, language programming, and system interfacing through hands-on projects.

 EEN 431H Honors Microcontrollers (3 Credits)